Sonny Liston: Early fights

 Liston signed a contract in September 1953, proclaiming: "Whatever you tell me to do, I'll do."
 The only backers willing to put up the necessary money for him to turn professional were close to underworld figures, and Liston supplemented his income by working for racketeers as an intimidator-enforcer.
 The connections to organized crime were an advantage early in his career but were later used against him.

 Liston made his professional debut on September 2, 1953, knocking out Don Smith in the first round in St. Louis, where he fought his first five bouts.
 He was 6 ft 1 in, and had an exceptionally powerful physique, with a disproportionately long reach at 84 in.
 His fists measured 15 in around, the largest of any heavyweight champion.
 Sports Illustrated writer Mort Sharnik said his hands "looked like cannonballs when he made them into fists."
 Liston's noticeably more muscular left arm, crushing left jab and powerful left hook lent credence to the widely held belief that he was left-handed, although he fought in an orthodox stance.

 Early in his career, Liston faced capable opponents.
 In his sixth bout, he faced ranked heavyweight Johnny Summerlin (18–1–2) on national television and won in an eight-round decision.
 In his next fight, he had a rematch with Summerlin and again won an eight-round decision.
 Both fights were in Summerlin's hometown of Detroit.

 On September 7, 1954, Liston suffered defeat for the first time in his eighth professional fight, losing to Marty Marshall, a journeyman with an awkward style.
 In the third round, Marshall nailed Liston—reportedly while he was laughing—and broke his jaw.
 A stoic Liston finished the fight, but lost in an eight-round split decision.
 On April 21, 1955, he defeated Marshall in a rematch, dropping him four times en route to a sixth-round knockout.
 They fought for a third time on March 6, 1956, which Liston won by a ten-round unanimous decision.

-Liston's criminal record, compounded by a personal association with a notorious labor racketeer, led to the police's stopping him on sight, and he began to avoid main streets.
+Liston's criminal record, compounded by a personal association with a notorious labor racketeer, led to the police stopping him on sight, and he began to avoid main streets.
 On May 5, 1956, a policeman confronted Liston and a friend about a cab parked near Liston's home.
 Liston assaulted the officer, breaking his knee and gashing his face.
 He also took his gun.
 He claimed the officer used racial slurs.
 A widely publicized account of Liston resisting arrest—even after nightsticks were allegedly broken over his skull—added to the public perception of him as a nightmarish "monster" impervious to physical punishment.
 He was paroled after serving six months of a nine-month sentence, and was not prohibited from boxing during 1957.
+Liston later had another altercation with an officer, leaving him headfirst inside of a trash can.
 After repeated overnight detention by the St. Louis police and a thinly veiled threat to his life, Liston left for Philadelphia.